geleto/cascador-ai/README.md

 - **Template Properties**: Every renderer supports template processing through several key properties:
   - `promptType` - Controls the template processing mode
   - `context` - Provides data and methods for templates
-  - `filters` - Adds template transformation functions
+  - `filters` - Adds transformation functions
   - `loader` - Enables external template loading

   [See Template Properties](#template-properties)

-- **Callable Interface**: Every renderer is a callable object that can be invoked in two ways:
+- **Callable Interface**: Every renderer can be used a parent () or as a callable object that can be invoked in two ways:
   ```typescript
   // Using configured prompt and context
   const result = await renderer();